 I hope you enjoy travelling down these Australian highways and byways.
 These songs, poems, ditties, stories, yarns, toasts and snippets of history are a celebration of Australia’s unique tradition.

-Nearly everything on this site is open slather.
 As a collector of traditional and public domain material my motivation is to reintroduce it back to the community from where it came.
 All I ask is that the original informant or copyright owner, be credited along with myself as collector.
 It would always be appreciated if you could recommend this site as the source.

 Here you will find, possibly with the help of our search engine, a deep swag of folklore, curious history, over 2000 songs, poems and ditties, various indexes and facsimile reproductions, rare photographs and illustrations, lists of superstitions, children’s chants and rhymes, e-books, videos, podcasts and real time streaming.
 There are also numerous articles about Australian social history, folklore and music.